dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 </div>

-## Step 3: Accepting the domain and getting it set up in DNSimple
+## Step 3: Accepting and setting up the domain in DNSimple

 <div class="section-steps" markdown="1">
-1. [Log into DNSimple](https://dnsimple.com/login) where you'll see a <label>Get Started</label> screen.
+1. [Log in to DNSimple](https://dnsimple.com/login).
+You'll see a <label>Get Started</label> screen.
 Select <label>Skip this and go to the dashboard</label>, found under the three boxes of options.
-We'll explore these other options in the [section below](#other-options-when-getting-started-with-a-new-account).
+We'll go over these other options in the [section below](#other-options-when-getting-started-with-a-new-account).
 1. Welcome to the [Dashboard](https://dnsimple.com/dashboard) – the homepage of your DNSimple account.
-You'll see a box to the right that says <label>Alerts</label>.
+There's a box to the right that says <label>Alerts</label>.
 Click <label>View</label> to see your pending domain push and accept it.
 1. You'll see <label>Push Requests</label> and your domain listed below.
 Click <label>Accept</label> to the right of the domain.
 1. Now that you've accepted the domain push, you need to change the Registrant information.
 This information states that you're the owner of the domain.
 When the domain was with ClickFunnels, they were listed as the owner, which is why we need to update this.
 See [Updating the registrant information](#updating-the-registrant-information) for a description of each field.

     <note>
     After the domain is pushed into your DNSimple account, you must also change the ownership of the domain from ClickFunnels to yourself.
-This [locks the domain for further transfers](/articles/icann-60-day-lock-registrant-change/) for 60 days in accordance with ICANN's rules, meaning that you have to keep your domain here at DNSimple for 60 days before you can transfer the domain elsewhere.
-Hopefully, you aren't looking to move it but if you are, we will discuss some options later in the article.
+This [locks the domain for further transfers](/articles/icann-60-day-lock-registrant-change/) for 60 days in accordance with ICANN's rules, meaning that you have to keep your domain at DNSimple for 60 days before you can transfer the domain elsewhere.
+You can learn more about transferring [here](#transfer-this-domain-to-another-provider).
     </note>

     <warning>
-    You will receive a verification email to the email address you used for the domain contact requesting verification of changes to the contact information. **Make sure your email address is written correctly**.
-If you are moving your domain from ClickFunnels, you made this change.
+    You'll receive a verification email to the email address you used for the domain contact requesting verification of changes to the contact information. **Make sure your email address is written correctly**.
+If you're moving your domain from ClickFunnels, you made this change.
 Verify it as soon as you receive the email.
-Sometimes it lands in spam, so be on the lookout for it.
+If you don't see an email, make sure to check your spam folder.

     Ignoring this message will lead to a suspended website, meaning it won't work.
 If this happens, the suspension will be lifted as soon as you verify it.

-    You will receive a confirmation email after you have verified letting you know the verification was successful.
+    You will receive a confirmation email after you have verified letting you know it was successful.
 You don't need to respond to this email.
     </warning>

 1. Click <label>Accept Push</label>.
 This takes you to the domain's page.
 You'll see a banner stating the domain has been successfully pushed to your account.
 Read more about [accepting a push](/articles/transferring-domain-between-accounts/#accepting-a-transfer) to your account.